Peter's Sermon

 Why Is the Resurrection so Important?

 Simply stated, without the resurrection there is no reason to accept Christ as Savior.
-This is what completes the circle of faith as told in the three steps.
+Without a doubt this event completes the circle of faith as told in the three steps.

 David Foretold the Coming

-This is the part many Jews never seemed to understand.
-They were looking for a physical king to sit on the throne and overthrow the Roman government.
+Many Jews missed this point.
+They looked for a physical king to sit on the throne.
+They waited for a military leader to overthrow the Roman government.

 In reality, Jesus had the power to bring the Holy Spirit at Pentecost, empowering Peter to become a bold spokesperson for Christ.

-Peter was known for being “on the fence” with his faith before the cross (remember the three-times denial?) but he never wavered from his mission to share the good news after that moment.
+Until now, Peter remained “on the fence” with his faith before the cross (remember the three-times denial?).
+But he never wavered from his mission to share the good news after that moment.

 How are We Saved?